Getting started with ADF

 Using the Application

-DEI and TG2 Home Page
+DEI Home Page

 • Scan - to scan attached storage devices, drive images, phone logical acquisitions, and folders